 The 300 bar scuba cylinders are usually connected to your air rifle using an adapter with a 300 bar male DIN fitting at one end and the fitting required for your air rifle cylinder at the other end.
-We do not supply these adapters.
+We do not supply these DIN 300 bar adapters.
+(We suggest you try Hermanns Sporting Guns.)
 These adapters can be used with scuba cylinders using a 300 bar DIN, 200 bar DIN, or DIN/K valve.

 232 bar Steel Cylinders

 We have available 232 bar (3,365 psi) Faber steel tanks with DIN/K valves (232 bar DIN connection with the insert removed, and Yoke connection with the insert in place) in 3 litre, 5 litre, 7 litre, 9 litre, 10.5 litre, 12.2 litre, 15 litre and 18 litre capacity for charging air guns.
 If you're buying a 232 bar cylinder, we suggest the 12.2 litre capacity cylinder.